 I got a letter signed by Pres.
 Trump, thanking me for my WPA suggestion, and some other big political people are supporting the program.

-As you probably realize by now, I have a history of being very lucky, and I like to use that when I’m talking with school age kids, who, as you no doubt know, can be very hard to reach.
+As you probably realize by now, I have a history of being very lucky, and I like to use that when I’m talking with school kids.
 When they are doing things that will get them in trouble, I tell them that what they are doing will make them have really bad luck.
 They have never been told anything like that before, and it gets their attention.
-I tell them that if it weren’t for bad luck they won’t have any luck at all.
-Then I tell them everything they can do to get lucky.
+I tell them that if it weren’t for bad luck they wouldn’t have any luck at all.
+Then I tell them all the things they can do to get lucky.
 Later when I see them, they want to tell me all the good things that have happened to them.

 At the end of this year, I’ll be 31,000 days old.
 31,000 days.
 Wouldn’t you think I would be a lot smarter with all those days to learn more??